 In case of zinc fortification, the initial and final plant population remained largely unaffected, with treatments such as Z2, Z5, Z6, and Z7 maintaining near-optimal plant stand (initial: 10, 10 and 10; final: 10, 9.89–10 and 9.94–10 plants m⁻²) and remaining statistically at par with each other and with the control (Z1).
 This indicated that zinc application, whether through soil, foliar, or seed treatment, did not influence plant population directly but primarily affected subsequent growth and physiological traits.

 The interaction effect of mulch and zinc fortification on both initial and final plant population was also found non-significant in both years and pooled analysis, suggesting that independent contributions of mulch and zinc fortification did not interact to affect plant stand.
-Overall, the data indicate that uniform crop establishment was achieved across all treatments.
+Overall, the results indicate that uniform crop establishment was achieved across all treatments.

 Plant Height (cm)

-The data on plant height of maize as influenced by different mulch and zinc fortification treatments at 30, 60 and 90 DAS during 2023, 2024 and pooled basis are presented in Table 2.
+The results on plant height of maize as influenced by different mulch and zinc fortification treatments at 30, 60 and 90 DAS during 2023, 2024 and pooled basis are presented in Table 2.

 At 30 DAS, the effect of mulch and zinc fortification treatments remained non-significant across both the years and pooled data, indicating uniformity in crop establishment.
 However, significant variation was observed from 60 DAS onwards due to both mulch and zinc fortification practices.